Victa

 Victa is an Australian manufacturer of outdoor garden equipment, including petrol, electric, and battery-powered lawn mowers, edgers, trimmers, and chainsaws.
 The brand is best known as a manufacturer of rotary lawn mowers.
 In the early 1960s the company also built light aircraft, notably the Victa Airtourer, and project homes.

-Since 2008 and as of 2024 the Victa brand is owned by the American engine manufacturer Briggs & Stratton.
+From 2008 to 2025, the Victa brand was owned by the American engine manufacturer Briggs & Stratton.
+In 2025, ownership returned to Australia with the Queensland based company Roy Gripske & Sons.
 In Australia and New Zealand, Victa products are sold through major hardware chains and specialist dealers, and some products are available through dealers in other countries.

 History

 The Victa company was founded by Mervyn Victor Richardson in 1952.
 The name was derived from his middle name.